As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links. Read the full disclosure

 Shepherd’s Pie (it seems that many of us don’t know how to spell shepherd and the #1 Googled spelling is Shepard?
 Go figure.) is a classic comfort food recipe.
-Like Swedish Meatballs and Meatloaf, it has it’s beginnings in leftovers.
+Like Swedish Meatballs and Meatloaf, has it’s beginnings in leftovers.
 Humble beginnings are the trademark of all great comfort foods.
-This easy ground beef dinner is a great one.
+This easy shepherd’s pie with beef is a great one.

 In its originality this dish was created with leftover potatoes, veggies, meat, and fat drippings from the evening’s meal are how this dish was made.
 They would layer them up, add a bit more spice or fresh herbs on top to pretend they weren’t giving you last night’s supper, and put it into the fire to get hot and bubbling.
 Lunch is served!

 In my family, Shepherd’s Pie isn’t made with leftovers.
 It is made on purpose.
 This comfort food is preferred over traditional meat and potatoes any day!

 This recipe is an easier, faster, and less intimidating version of Shepherd’s Pie that anyone can tackle.
 I use pre-made ingredients that simply need assembling and baking… easy!
 Use your favorite gravy, potatoes, and veggies.
 Heck, even go for ground lamb to make it authentic!

 easy Shepherd’s Pie ideas:

 - try sweet potatoes in place of traditional

 - make your own mashed potatoes